xleddyl/streamy-web/README.md

-# template-nuxt
+# Streamy

-Nuxt + Supabase + Pulumi

-search for "template-nuxt" and replace with something useful 😀
+Watch Youtube with your friends!